 CARB’s New R4 Program Puts Spotlight on Refrigerant Reclaim

-In July of 2020, the California Air Resources Board (CARB) proposed amendments to the California HFC regulation: “Prohibitions on Use of Certain Hydrofluorocarbons in Stationary Refrigeration, Chillers, Aerosols-Propellants, and Foam End-Uses Regulation.”
+In July of 2020, the California Air Resources Board (CARB) proposed amendments to the California HFC regulation as part of an initiative for environmental sustainability: “Prohibitions on Use of Certain Hydrofluorocarbons in Stationary Refrigeration, Chillers, Aerosols-Propellants, and Foam End-Uses Regulation.”

-These amendments set new emission reduction measures including GWP limits for refrigeration and air-conditioning equipment as well as company-wide emissions reduction targets for retail food businesses.
+These amendments set new emission reduction measures for companies’ environmental footprints including GWP limits for refrigeration and air-conditioning equipment as well as company-wide emissions reduction targets for retail food businesses.

-After conducting stakeholder meetings and receiving feedback from the industry, CARB approved the proposed amendments in December of 2020; albeit, with a few modifications, which include:
+After conducting stakeholder meetings and receiving feedback from the industry and corporate sustainability experts, CARB approved the proposed amendments in December of 2020; albeit, with a few modifications, which include: